 How Does Temperature Affect Solar Panel Efficiency?

 The stronger the sun, the higher the temperature and more energy your solar panels produce, right?
 No. At a certain point, excessive heat can actually cause a decrease in energy output from your solar panels.
-The article below explains why this happens and what you can do to fix it.
+The article below explains how temperature affects solar panel efficiency.

 How hot do solar panels get?